miniat-amos/about_me/README.md

 ### Generative Design book

-Reviewed and assisted with technical translation for the English language translation of the award winning German text, [Gernerative Gestaltung][gen_gesaltung], by Hartmut Bohnacker, Benedikt Groß, and Julia Laub.
+Reviewed and assisted with technical translation for the English language translation of the award winning German text, [Gernerative Gestaltung][gen_gestaltung], by Hartmut Bohnacker, Benedikt Groß, and Julia Laub.

 [gen_gestaltung]: http://www.generative-gestaltung.de